zeroone-universe/BinauralEffectSimulator/README.md

 ## Notes

 A final presentation document in Korean about this implementation is attached in a PDF format.
-However, there may be some differences between the presentation document and the implementation due to the conversion of .py files to .ipynb files.
+However, there may be some differences between the presentation document and the implementation due to the conversion of .py files to the .ipynb file.